stenglein-lab/2018_Todos_Santos/exercises/mapping_assembly_exercise.md

 There are a variety of de novo assemblers with different strengths and weaknesses.
 We're going to use the [SPAdes assembler](http://cab.spbu.ru/software/spades/) to assemble the reads in our dataset that don't map to the boa constrictor genome.
 First, let's map the reads in our dataset to the _entire_ boa constrictor genome, not just the mitochondrial genome.

 The instructors have already downloaded an assembly of the boa constrictor genome from [here](http://gigadb.org/dataset/100060) and made a bowtie2 index, which can be found in the TodosSantos directory in your home directories.
-We could have you make an index yourself, but that would take a long time for a Gb genome like the boa constrictor's.
+We could have you make an index yourself, but that would take a long time (~30 min) for a Gb genome like the boa constrictor's.
 The boa constrictor genome index is named boa_constrictor_bt_index.

 First, let's move the bowtie index to your working folder:
 ```
-cd ~/ts_working
+cd ~/ts_working    # in case not in the right directory
 mv ../TodosSantos/boa_constrictor_bt_index* .
 ```